aditijain973/netflix-data-cleaning/README.md

 # Netflix Data Cleaning (Excel)

-This project involves manual data cleaning and preprocessing of a **Netflix Movies & TV Shows dataset (100 records)** as part of a Data Analyst Internship task.
+This task involves manual data cleaning and preprocessing of a **Netflix Movies & TV Shows dataset (100 records)** as part of a Data Analyst Internship task day 1.

 ## 📝 Task Objectives:
 - Clean raw data with null values, duplicates & inconsistent formats.